andreasm80/blog.local/content/post/2021-07-12-configure-nsx-advanced-load-balancer-as-dns-provider/index.md

 date: "2021-07-12"
 thumbnail: "/images/avi-networks-now-part-of-vmware.png"
 categories:
+  - Networking
-  - "nsx advanced loadbalancer"
+  - Kubernetes
-  - "kubernetes"
+  - Loadbalancing
 tags:
+  - avi
+  - ako
-  - "informational"
+  - loadbalancing
-  - "configurations"
+  - dns-service
 ---

 NSX ALB has a very useful feature built-in, to function as DNS server for your domains defined in your NSX-ALB environment.
 Meaning that all host-records will be automatically resolved by fqdn as soon as the service is created.